Tyson Foods Inc. Recalls Chicken Nugget Products Due To Possible Foreign Matter Contamination

 Consumers who have purchased these products are urged not to consume them.
 These products should be thrown away or returned to the place of purchase.

 FSIS routinely conducts recall effectiveness checks to verify recalling firms notify their customers of the recall and that steps are taken to make certain that the product is no longer available to consumers.
 When available, the retail distribution list(s) will be posted on the FSIS website at www.fsis.usda.gov/recalls.

-Consumers with questions about the recall can contact Tyson Consumer Relations at 1-888-747-7611.
-Members of the Media with questions about the recall can contact Worth Sparkman, Senior Communications Manager with Tyson Foods, Inc., at (479) 290-6358.
+Consumers with questions about the recall can contact Tyson Foods Consumer Relations at (866) 328-3156.
+Media with questions about the recall can contact Worth Sparkman-Public Relations, Corporate Affairs, at (479) 290-6358.

 Consumers with food safety questions can "Ask Karen," the FSIS virtual representative available 24 hours a day at AskKaren.gov or via smartphone at m.askkaren.gov.
 The toll-free USDA Meat and Poultry Hotline 1-888-MPHotline (1-888-674-6854) is available in English and Spanish and can be reached from 10 a.m. to 4 p.m.
 (Eastern Time) Monday through Friday.
 Recorded food safety messages are available 24 hours a day.
 The online Electronic Consumer Complaint Monitoring System can be accessed 24 hours a day at: http://www.fsis.usda.gov/reportproblem.